tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Heyy!!!
 Today I practiced Django by building a contact list integrated with database.
 In the next days I pretend to improve this project and learn more Django.

 **Thoughts**: I really enjoyed the admin system that django provides.
 I think it's very useful for real projects.

+### Day 17 May 30, 2020

+**Today's Progress**: Today I was very busy with the college stuff, so I only made some new features for my contact book project like: by clicking in one contact be redirectioned to other page where you'll have more informations about the contact.
+I know it's not that cool, but for a begginer I believe it's okay, I intend to be better every day.

+**Thoughts**: I think some stuff with Django ends up being different from using pure python.
+I need to familiarize myself with this.